We give the budget airlines a run for their money. Check out our pick of beach holidays in Europe, every one easy to reach by train.

-The coastal region of Catalonia stretches from just north of Barcelona to the French border, and promises an enviable climate (more or less all-year-round), excellent beaches and rugged coastlines.
-For the kids there's bucket-and-spade fun on the white sands of Tamari and Aquabrava waterpark at Roses.
-While grown-ups may prefer the tiny but perfect formed, Sa Caleta, Lloret de Mar, in the shadow of a medieval castle.
+The coastal region of Catalonia stretches from just north of Barcelona to the French border, and promises an enviable climate, excellent beaches and rugged coastlines.
+Beaches popular with families include the white sands of Tamari, while grown-ups may prefer the tiny but perfect formed, Sa Caleta, Lloret de Mar, in the shadow of a medieval castle.

-There are several options for taking the train to Costa Brava, depending on your ultiimate destinaiton.
-But a safe bet is Girona, the region's captial.
+There are several options for taking the train to Costa Brava, depending on your ultimate destination.
+But a safe bet is Girona, the region's capital.
 Taking the train from London to Girona has become very easy thanks to the high-speed rail route from France to Spain that opened in 2013.
 The entire journey takes just over 10 hours, by Eurostar and double-decker TGV Duplex.

-Alternatively, take advatage of the new direct Eurostar from London to Lyon, and skip changing trains in Paris.
-In Lyon, it’s a simple same-station change onto a direct train from Lyon to Girona, on board a high-speed Spanish AVE train.
+Alternatively, take advantage of the new direct Eurostar from London to Lyon, and skip changing trains in Paris.
+In Lyon, it’s a simple same-station change onto a direct train from Lyon to Girona, on board a high-speed Spanish train.

 Sestri Levante, Liguria, Italy